 - have a draft set of project documentation that you can use as the basis for your project planning on your return to work

-The online course is led by an experienced project manager and trainer and will use a variety of approaches during the class including presentations, discussion groups, and group exercises.
+The classroom based course is led by an experienced project manager and trainer and will use a variety of approaches during the class including presentations, discussion groups, and group exercises.

 Project Management in Practice will cover the following areas:

 - Introduction to Project Management: in which you will learn about the organisational context for projects and core project management principles.